 Simple guacamole recipe

 The main ingredient in a simple guacamole recipe is of course avocado, which is what gives guacamole its recognisable light green colour and creamy texture.
 The other usual ingredients in a guacamole are tomatoes, lime juice, salt and coriander.
-Fresh chilli can also be added for a spicy guacamole dip.
-A little bit of chopping is required and of course the avocado needs to be cut, de-stoned and and the skin removed.
+Fresh chilli can also be added for a spicy guacamole recipe.
+A little bit of chopping is required and of course the avocado needs to be cut, de-stoned and the skin removed.
 For this simple guacamole recipe I tend to mash the avocado flesh with a fork whilst its still in its skin.
 This just needs the avocado to be cut in half and the stone removed, then mash each half.
 This is so simple to do and means much less mess.

 Can you make guacamole in advance?